mariochampion/liquibasehub-setup-mac/README.md

 `python makechangelogs.py 2 100 update all`

-and compare the total_times.csv in each timestamped directory.
+and compare the total_times.csv in each timestamped directories.

 **Usage**